-We use many techniques to begin strengthening attention, memory, judgment and communication.
-Early on, we help the family understand the changes brought about by brain injury and prepare them to help their loved one to perform basic self-care.
+We use many techniques to strengthen attention, memory, judgment and communication.
+Early on, we help the family understand the changes brought about by brain injury and prepare them to help their loved one perform basic self-care.

-The rehab physician, nurses and therapists will help patients understand their diagnosis and prognosis for recovery.
-Family members are encouraged to participate in the rehabilitation process.
+The rehab physician, nurses and therapists help patients understand their diagnosis and prognosis for recovery.
 The Brain Injury Rehabilitation Program provides support, education, training and resource referrals when appropriate.
-Staff members also offer strategies to family members for assisting the patient's progress and transition to home.
+Staff members also offer strategies to family members to help the patient's progress and transition to home.

-Improvements following brain injury are typically rapid in the early phase of recovery.
-The inpatient experience comprises only a small portion of recovery, which often lasts for many months.
-Once discharged, most patients need additional therapy to maximize their recoveries.
-Memorial provides outpatient rehab services and works in cooperation with home health agencies to make home therapy service available.
+Improvements following brain injury usually happen fast in the early phase of recovery.
+Full recovery often takes months.
+Once discharged from the hospital, most patients need additional therapy.
+Memorial provides outpatient rehab services and works with home health agencies to make home therapy service available.
 We coordinate with other facilities that may be closer to home and with appropriate state agencies to help patients and families receive the services they need.

 For more information, call 217-788-3300 weekdays between 8 a.m. and 4:30 p.m. or email us